prestonlab/launch/README.md

 # launch
 Programs for managing job submission through slurm.

+These scripts can be used to submit jobs for a cluster running the slurm scheduler.
+Some scripts are designed with neuroimaging data in mind, for example running a single command to process data from multiple participants in an experiment can be done using `slaunch`.

 ## Installation

 Add `launch/bin` to your PATH.
 Set BATCHDIR to indicate the directory